ahadislam1/Github-Awesome/README.md

 1. VI - Visual Editor

  ## Tips
- 1. Always practice making commits, and remember to make contributions even after the program.
+ 1. Always practice making commits, and remember to make contributions even after Pursuit.
+ 1. Remember to find a balance in your work-life.
+Making sure everything is kinda good.
+[Healthwise and whatsit]
+ 1. Don't be afraid to ask questions.
+ 1. Work on your commits.